matteoferla/notebook-error-reporter/README.md

 ## Server

 > For myself I have set-up https://errors.matteoferla.com
+> This is an Intel NUC acting as my homeserver connected to my
+> router.
+It could be even a Raspberry Pi.
+> (This is a weekend project so it's outside of the University's network
+> but privacy & confidentiality is as valued!)
+> If you like this project and want to replicate it
+> or use this server, just drop me an email.

 A FastAPI app to get the errors is also present.
 This needs to be set up on a hosting server exposed to the internet.